One billion hours of video.

 Collaborating with other awesome YouTubers is basically the equivalent of guest-posting via video, which can boost your brand dramatically.

-Take for instance the time I appeared on Tai Lopez’s channel.
+Take for instance the time we appeared on Tai Lopez’s channel.

 That one video generated over 275,000 views:

-If you really want to expedite the growth of your YouTube brand, I highly recommend reaching out to relevant YouTubers in your niche.
+If you really want to expedite the growth of your YouTube brand, we highly recommend reaching out to relevant YouTubers in your niche.

 It’s really easy.